Jeane Kirkpatrick: Later life

-In April 1985, Kirkpatrick became a Republican, a move which The Economist called her "only recourse" after her speech at the 1984 Republican convention.
+In April 1985, Kirkpatrick became a Republican, a move which The Economist called her "only recourse" after her speech at the 1984 Republican National Convention.
 She returned to teaching at Georgetown University and became a fellow at the American Enterprise Institute, a Washington D.C. think tank, and a contributor to the American Freedom Journal.
 In 1993, she cofounded Empower America, a public-policy organization.
 She was also on the advisory board of the National Association of Scholars, a group that works against what it regards as a liberal bias in universities in the United States, with its emphasis on multicultural education, and affirmative action.

 Kirkpatrick briefly considered running for president in 1988 against George H. W. Bush, because she believed he was not tough enough on Communism.
-Kirkpatrick endorsed Senator Robert Dole of Kansas, who was the runner up to Bush.
+Kirkpatrick endorsed Senator Robert Dole of Kansas, who was the runner-up to Bush.
 Despite a strong showing in the Iowa caucuses, Dole's campaign quickly faded after he lost the New Hampshire primary in February 1988.
 Kirkpatrick was an active surrogate campaigner for Dole even as he was losing, as was her old foe, Alexander Haig, who endorsed Dole after ending his own 1988 campaign several days before the New Hampshire primary.

 Along with Empower America co-directors William Bennett and Jack Kemp, she called on the Congress to issue a formal declaration of war against the "entire fundamentalist Islamist terrorist network" the day after the September 11 attacks on the World Trade Center.
 In 2003, she headed the US delegation to the United Nations Commission on Human Rights.
 Kirkpatrick was appointed to the Board of Directors of IDT Corp. in 2004.
 It was revealed after her death that in 2003, she was sent as a US envoy, to meet an Arab delegation and attempt to convince them to support the Iraq War; she was supposed to argue that pre-emptive war was justifiable, but she knew that it would not work and instead argued that Saddam Hussein had consistently gone against the UN.
-However she described George W. Bush as "a bit too interventionist for my taste" and felt that what she described as "moral imperialism" was not "taken seriously anywhere outside a few places in Washington, DC."
+However she described George W. Bush as "a bit too interventionist for my taste" and felt that what she described as "moral imperialism" was not "taken seriously anywhere outside a few places in Washington, D.C."

 Personal life

 According to a spokesperson at the American Enterprise Institute, Kirkpatrick was a Presbyterian.
 On February 20, 1955, she married Evron Maurice Kirkpatrick, who was a scholar and a former member of the O.S.S. (the World War II–era predecessor of the CIA).
 Her husband died in 1995.
 They had three sons: Douglas Jordan (1956–2006), John Evron, and Stuart Alan.

 She had been diagnosed with heart disease and had been in failing health for several years.
-Kirkpatrick died at her home in Bethesda, Maryland, on December 7, 2006 from congestive heart failure.
+Kirkpatrick died at her home in Bethesda, Maryland, on December 7, 2006, from congestive heart failure.
 She was interred at Parklawn Memorial Park in Rockville, Maryland.